 Glassdoor Ratings Breakdown

 The pattern tells a clear story.
 Work-life balance remains strong at 4.0 — Airtable doesn’t grind people the way high-growth startups do.
 But Senior Management at 3.5 reflects the trust deficit the layoffs created.
-When you cut half your company, the remaining employees watch leadership more carefully.
+When you cut roughly a third of your headcount over two rounds, the remaining employees watch leadership more carefully.
 Every decision gets scrutinized.
 Every reorg triggers anxiety.
 That’s the tax Airtable is still paying.

 Compensation: Still Paying Well